 We wanted to create something that was free from impurities and products that are completely safe and natural.

 What does 100% Natural Origin mean to us?

 The term 'natural origin' means many things to various brands.
 For example, products that are natural can be placed through extensive processing but unfortunately, that means they may end up with many impurities.

 To us - 100% natural origin means products and ingredients that have been minimally processed and still closely resemble the original plant.
 We have only used ingredients approved by the British Soil Association to ensure that we aren't including any nasties or impurities.

 What's more, we believe that we should be accountable for every natural ingredient used in our products and that parents and kids should know exactly what goes into their hair care.

 Click ingredients to find out what we have used in our products.

 Natural head lice repellent

-As our products are preserved by a blend of essential oils, they are great for helping to prevent those unwanted nits and lice.
+As our products are infused with peppermint, they are great for helping to prevent those unwanted nits and lice.

 How About Protecting The Environment?